Hannah-GOng/Detecting-Fraudulent-Transaction/README.md

 The objective of this study is to build models featuring 28 principal components obtained with PCA and amount to identify a certain transaction is fraudulent or genuine.

-Three modeling techniques were considered: Neural Network models, k-nearest neighbor models, and generalized boosted regression models.
+Three modeling techniques were considered: **Neural Network models, k-nearest neighbor models, and generalized boosted regression models**.
 According to the result, we find the "best" model among those three is the generalized boosted regression model because they have the highest true positive rate (0.8772) on detecting fraudulent transaction.